rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Camera

-The Kivy Camera widget does not work on Android, neither does the OpenCV camera.
+It is hard to get the Kivy Camera widget to work on Android, the OpenCV camera does not work on Android.
 Try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, it still has issues but is currently the only choice for an camera preview as part of a layout.
 Another option is [CameraXF](https://github.com/RobertFlatt/Android-for-Python/tree/main/cameraxf), a turnkey full screen photo, video, and image analysis camera.

 ## Keyboard